Repairing Aggregates

 • All the MIN/MAX recompute and AVG companion writes that normally piggy-back on each save

 Trade-off: this trades N small ancestor UPDATEs for one all-at-once repair pass.
-The repair touches every row whose stored aggregates may have drifted, so it's worth it when N is large (CSV imports, scripts) and a poor fit for one-or-two saves.
+The repair touches every row whose stored aggregates may have drifted, so it's worth it when N is large (CSV imports, scripts, fixture seeding) and a poor fit for one-or-two saves where the per-row update is already cheap.

 When you'd rather drive the loop yourself — e.g. a CLI command streaming progress to stdout — pass the same chunkSize to the synchronous fixAggregates() plus an onChunk callback: